-- FMT_LIM.1 Limited capabilities requires that the TSF is built to provide only the capabilities (perform action, gather information) necessary for its genuine purpose. - FMT_LIM.2 Limited availability requires that the TSF restrict the use of functions (refer to Limited capabilities (FMT_LIM.1)).
-This can be achieved, for instance, by removing or by disabling functions in a specific phase of the TOE's life-cycle. - Management: FMT_LIM.1, FMT_LIM.2 There are no management activities foreseen. - Audit: FMT_LIM.1, FMT_LIM.2 There are no actions defined to be auditable.
+FMT_LIM.1 Limited capabilities requires that the TSF is built to provide only the capabilities (perform action, gather information) necessary for its genuine purpose.

+FMT_LIM.2 Limited availability requires that the TSF restrict the use of functions (refer to

+Limited capabilities (FMT_LIM.1)).
+This can be achieved, for instance, by removing or by disabling functions in a specific phase of the TOE's life-cycle.

+Management: FMT_LIM.1, FMT_LIM.2

+Audit: FMT LIM.1.
+FMT LIM.2

 To define the IT security functional requirements of the TOE a sensitive family (FMT_LIM) of the Class FMT (Security Management) is defined here.
-This family describes the functional requirements for the Test Features of the TOE.
+This family describes the functional requirements for the

+Test Features of the TOE.
 The new functional requirements were defined in the class FMT because this class addresses the management of functions of the TSF.
 The examples of the technical mechanism used in the TOE show that no other class is appropriate to address the specific issues of preventing the abuse of functions by limiting the capabilities of the functions and by limiting their availability.